scottslowe/lowescott.github.io/_posts/2006-04-03-microsoft-virtual-server-now-free-also.md

 - Windows
 ---

-Seeking to counter recent moves by virtualization market leader VMware, Microsoft announced today that Virtual Server 2005 R2 Enterprise Edition was a free product.
+Seeking to counter recent moves by virtualization market leader VMware, Microsoft announced today that Virtual Server 2005 R2 Enterprise Edition is a free product.
 (The excellent [virtualization.info](http://virtualization.info/) blog [alerted its readers to this development](http://www.virtualization.info/2006/03/microsoft-to-release-virtual-server.html) _last week_.
 Good work, Alessandro!)

 More information is also available from the _eWeek_ [coverage on the announcement](http://www.eweek.com/article2/0,1759,1945069,00.asp).